 Library instruction should be scheduled as closely as possible to the time your students start working on their projects or assignments.

 Sessions are held in the library's electronic classroom, which allows students to learn in a hands-on environment.
-Please note that the new location of the electronic classroom is on the lower level in Room 102.
+Please note that the new location of the electronic classroom is on Level B in Room B01.
 A librarian can also come to your classroom to offer instruction.

 To schedule an instruction session, contact Debby Andreadis or your liaison librarian well in advance (at least a week) to have a better chance of getting the dates and times you would like.
 We tend to be very busy at the beginning of the semester.